 It is serviced by the Civil Contingencies Unit within the Cabinet Office which sets up interdepartmental teams to plan coordination between ministries, police and military with regard to specific threats of strike action.
 (This includes coordinating intelligence as to strike plans).
-Assessments of the seriousness of the strike and suggestions for countermeasures are presented to the Emergencies Committee, a sub-committe of the Civil Contingencies Committee, which takes charge if the threat materialises.
+Assessments of the seriousness of the strike and suggestions for countermeasures are presented to the Emergenof cies Committee, a sub-committe Civil Contingencies Committee, the which takes charge if the threat materialises.
 Then during the strike the Unit co-ordinates the activities of the different ministries, and if necessary the regional and county emergency committees.
-Spencer.
-The final outcome was a

 The police equivalent of this last function is the National Reporting Centre based at New Scotland Yard.
 Not as some have thought a new body established specifically to 'get' the miners this time - it was the main control centre during the riots in '81.
 However the miners strike in '72 was instrumental in focussing ruling class attention on the need for reform along these lines.
 "In November '73 Home Secretary Robert Carr announced that next time the police intended to 'stop the masses forming'.
-The police planned to set up regional 'intelligence units' co-ordinated by Scotland Yard."
-(Daily Telegraph 14/11/73 quoted in State Research 14).
-In fact this was es durying large chunks of then only achieved as part of the wide-ranging institutional reforms begun by Robert Mark in the mid-seventies, under a Labour Government.
+The police planned to set up regional 'intelligence units' Yard." co-ordinated by Scotland (Daily Telegraph 14/11/73 quoted in State Research 14).
+In fact this was only achieved as part of the wide-ranging institutional reforms begun by Robert Mark in the mid-seventies, under a Labour Government.